cibolabs/cibo_tilerlayer/README.md

 ### Using in projects

-The name of the created layer (after deployment) is placed in the output of the `cibo-tilerlayer-dev` or `cibo-tilerlayer-prod` CloudFormation stacks.
+The ARN of the created layer (after deployment) is placed in the output of the `CiboTilerLayerARN-arm64-dev` or `CiboTilerLayerARN-arm64-prod` CloudFormation stacks.
 Use this name in Lambdas that need this layer.
 Note that you can't use `Fn::ImportValue` in AWS SAM in local mode and that you probably want to use a fixed version of this layer so you don't suddenly get the latest on redeploy.